 Solicit input from department heads regarding ways to make their department greener

 Hold a kick-off meeting with cast and crew to communicate green goals and strategies for the production

 Consider doing a mid-point evaluation: compute progress statistics and share lessons learned to keep crew engaged and to re-energize the team.

 Better communication and involving all departments at an early stage will lead to greater efficiency.
 For example, each department will not have to arrange their own transportation and their own generator.
 This will take pressure of each department head, save costs and also be a positive influence on team spirit!

 A brief history of Green Filmmaking in the Netherlands

-The Green Film Making Project started as the Green Film Making Competition: a competition that stimulates filmmakers to produce a film as sustainable as possible.
+Green film making started in the Netherlands with the Green Film Making Project and it’s Green Film Making Competition: a competition that stimulated filmmakers to produce a film as sustainable as possible.
 The first edition was organized in 2012.
 From 60 entries a jury selected 6 finalists.
 The six teams produced a short film, maximum 10 minutes, as sustainably as possible.
-During their production process they implemented ways of working that are introduced in Hollywood and other international film sectors.
-They worked closely together with Dutch sustainable entrepreneurs.
-And they researched out of the box solutions to specific challenges they came across.

 The 2013, 2014 ánd 2015 edition, (2015 under supervision of Sustainability Manager Els Rientjes) featured a close cooperation with the Netherlands Film Fund and mayor broadcaster NTR in their short film program KORT!
 (Short!).
 This was extended to the first feature program One Night Stand, also with NTR.

 Since 2014 Green Film Making has a partnership with renowned documentary festival IDFA, through the Green Screen Day.
 Each year a specific program is offered during the festival with a selection of relevant films and additional panel discussions and presentation by experts and filmmakers.